 Electrify America has partnered with Hubject to introduce Plug&Charge in North America.
 The two companies had already signed a strategic cooperation agreement in January 2019.

 Now the implementation is completed.
-As Electrify America explains, from now on, activation and payment can be done automatically during the charging process.
-The charger communicates with the vehicle in accordance with the ISO 15118 standard to identify, authenticate and authorise the customer’s registered account and invoice the charging process.
+As Electrify America explains, from now on, activation and payment can be made automatically during the charging process.
+The charger communicates with the vehicle under the ISO 15118 standard to identify, authenticate and authorise the customer’s registered account and invoice the charging process.
 While the number of Plug&Charge capable electric vehicles is still small, Electrify America says that more Plug&Charge capable electric vehicles are expected to be launched in the coming months, including the 2021 models of the Porsche Taycan, Ford Mustang Mach-E and Lucid Air.

 Just a few days ago, the Volkswagen subsidiary announced that it had installed its 500th charging location in the United States.
-According to the company, the rapid charging network comprises a total of around 2,200 DC charging points with a charging capacity of between 150 and 350 kW.
-By the end of 2021, the Electrify America rapid charging network is to be expanded to around 800 locations with around 3,500 charging points.
+According to the company, the rapid charging network comprises around 2,200 DC charging points with a charging capacity of between 150 and 350 kW.
+By the end of 2021, the Electrify America rapid charging network will be expanded to around 800 locations with around 3,500 charging points.
 Since the first rapid charging station was opened in May 2018, the VW subsidiary has thus opened an average of almost four stations per week.